Susan Akin

 Susan Akin (born August 12, 1964) is an American beauty pageant titleholder from Meridian, Mississippi who was Miss Mississippi 1985 and Miss America 1986.

 Early life and education

-Akin was born to Earl and Dorothy Akin on August 12, 1964.
+Akin was born to Earl and Dorothy (Parkerson) Akin on August 12, 1964.
+She is the second of three children.
+Her younger sister Janet Leigh Akin (1969-1980) was afflicted with Down's Syndrome.
 She was a member of Pi Beta Phi sorority at the University of Mississippi.

 Pageantry

 Before the Miss America 1986 pageant, computer modeling successfully predicted that Akin would be named Miss America, her odds set at 7 to 1.
+Included in her pageant history she earned a Top Ten spot in the first children’s pageant of its kind, World’s Our Little Miss.
 During her pageant years, Akin participated in over 110 pageants.